 Make Your Down Payment Savings Automatic

 It’s a good idea to set up an automatic transfer from your main account to your down payment savings account.
 This takes the pressure off you to remember to do it every payday.
 Just set it up once and let it happen automatically after that, then watch your savings grow!

 Let’s face it, there will always be a reason not to save that money.
 By setting up an automatic transfer you have a much better chance of not using that money for something else.

-Don’t Touch Your Downpayment
+Don’t Touch Your Down Payment

 Pretend like it’s disappeared from your life and the only way you will see it again is when you are buying your first home.
-This rule is a must for saving up for your down payment.
-Without this you will be tempted to use it for other things and this will hurt your down payment, or worse wipe it out altogether!
+This rule is a must for saving a down payment.
+Otherwise, you will be tempted to use the money for other things and this will hurt your down payment, or worse wipe it out altogether!